 In AP U.S. History, students investigate significant events, individuals, developments, and processes in nine historical periods from approximately 1491 to the present.
 Students develop and use the same disciplinary practices and reasoning skills employed by historians.

-For a bit more detail on AP U.S. History, download this two-page course overview (.pdf/77KB).
+For more details on AP U.S. History, go to the course home page

 AP U.S. History is the equivalent of a two-semester introductory college course in U.S. history.

 There are no prerequisite courses, but students should be able to read a college-level textbook and write grammatically correct, complete sentences.

 Any motivated student should be given the chance to benefit from an AP course.
 If your school offers the PSAT/NMSQT, use AP Potential™.
 This free online tool allows you to identify students who are likely to succeed in AP based on their PSAT/NMSQT or SAT scores.
 Such scores have been proven to be stronger predictors of AP success than have high school grades or GPA.

 The AP Program does not recommend specific textbooks.
 However, a list of example textbooks appropriate for the course appears on AP Course Audit.